hahooh/Kakaopay/README.md

 ###Kakaopay SDK for php

-It run on PHP 7 or above.
+It runs on PHP 7 or above.

-It is not for every payment method that Kakaopay offers.

 - This SDK is containing
     * Requesting (ready) single payment